fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 In principle we could use the same types for both backend and frontend, but usually the frontend has different data structures and use cases for the data, which causes the types to be different.
 For example the frontend has a state, and may want to keep data in objects or maps whereas the backend uses an array.
-The frontend might also not need all the fields of an data object saved in the backend, and it may need to add some new fields to use for rendering.
+The frontend might also not need all the fields of a data object saved in the backend, and it may need to add some new fields to use for rendering.

 The folder structure looks as follows: